<> <> <> <>

 Also known as ascorbic acid, vitamin C is a water-soluble vitamin that must be taken daily, either through food or supplements.

-In patients with chronic TE, supplementing vitamin C, along with iron, vitamin B12, and selenium resulted in a 39 per cent reduction in hair shedding after six months.
+In patients with chronic TE, supplementing vitamin C, along with iron, vitamin B12, and selenium resulted in a 39% reduction in hair shedding after 6 months [6].

 Vitamin A